Wet or Slippery Floors

 CONSULT A GEORGIA ATTORNEY TO DISCUSS YOUR CASE

-If you have been hurt due to property owner’s carelessness, you may be entitled to compensation for your injuries.
+If you have been hurt due to the property owner’s carelessness, you may be entitled to compensation for your injuries.
 Atlanta slip and fall lawyer Terrence R. Bethune has helped ordinary people seek damages from those responsible for harming them since 1997.
-To schedule a free case evaluation, call (470) 709-0666 or submit a contact form online.
+To schedule a free case evaluation, call 1-800-INJURED or submit a contact form online.
 An experienced attorney can explain your rights and help you decide how to proceed.